- I found that my local public library has a half-dozen Greek language programs with cassette tapes and books that borrowers can take home.

 - Every generation, poets and scholars try their hands at translating Homer from ancient Greek into modern languages.

 - Being very near to the centre of Hellenistic world, Greek remained the main language of book writing at Alexandria.

 - About 98 percent of Greece's people speak Greek as their first language.

 - Fraternity and sorority members strive to be above the all undergraduate grade point average each semester.
 National trends prove that Greek members stay in college and are more likely to obtain a degree than non-Greek students.

 - Membership in the Order of Omega is extended only to those Greek juniors and seniors who, in addition to having achieved academic excellence, also have a history of leadership and service in the WPI community.

 - Since 1900, two-thirds of members of Presidential Cabinets have been Greek members.

-- proverb If a rival or enemy shows one generosity or kindness, one should be suspicious of their motives.[with allusion to Virgil's Aeneid (ii.
-49)]More example sentences
+- proverb If a rival or enemy shows one generosity or kindness, one should be suspicious of their motives.With allusion to Virgil's Aeneid (ii.
+49)Example sentences

 - Beware the Greeks bearing gifts, he cries, hurling a spear into its side.